Modern YEAR FOURTEEN (Part 2)

 –Detective Comics #685 Part 1

-Batman and Robin take down the Karate Creep, a weirdo that thinks he is Bruce Lee and attacks old ladies.
+Batman and Robin take down the Karate Creep, a weirdo who thinks he is Bruce Lee and attacks old ladies.
 Later, after getting word about something big supposedly going to happen with the Asian mobs in Gotham, Batman interrogates former Chinatown gang member Jimmy Wing.
 Meanwhile, the GCPD issues an arrest warrant for the notorious mobster Tommy Mangles (Thomas Manchester).
 Nobody wants to deal with Mangles except for Harvey Bullock, who decides to end his limited duty period and put himself back in action full-time.

 –Batman #519-520

 Jim Gordon’s reputation is permanently stained in the crooked eyes of Mayor Armand Krol.
 Thus, Mayor Krol calls Gordon into his office and tells him he has been demoted and replaced with his estranged wife—effective immediately.
 Sarah Essen-Gordon officially becomes the brand new Gotham City Police Commissioner!
 A disgruntled Jim brutally arrests Tommy Mangles and then immediately resigns from the GCPD!
 Batman then easily takes down Black Spider, but Black Mask gets away.
-Because of Black Spider’s failure, he winds up in Blackgate with a “web” of scars strewn across his face, courtesy of his ousted employer Ottoman Turk.
+Because of Black Spider’s failure, he winds up in Blackgate with a “web” of scars strewn across his face, courtesy of his ousted employer, Ottoman Turk.
 The next day, Batman searches in vain for Black Mask, busting the entire False Face Society in the process.
-Meanwhile, Harvey Bullock goes on a movie-date with his nurse.
+Meanwhile, Harvey Bullock goes on a movie date with his nurse.
 This outing ends tragically (as most things in Gotham do)—with a mugging and fatal shooting of the nurse.

 WAR OF THE DRAGONS